Home

 11. Target group-specific landing pages

 A landing page for everyone is a landing page for no one.
-People convert better when they upfront Feel addressed.
+People convert better when they feel directly addressed.

-Visitors to Google Ads have different expectations than those from Facebook or email campaigns.
-Google visitors are specifically looking for solutions, Facebook users are more likely to discover your offer by chance.
+Visitors from Google Ads have different expectations from those coming from Facebook or email campaigns.
+Google visitors are actively looking for solutions; Facebook users are more likely to discover your offer by chance.

 Create specific landing pages for each channel: Google visitors want facts and prices quickly, Facebook users need more explanation and emotional appeal.